Alternative Urban Areawide Review (AUAR)

 What scenarios are being studied as part of the AUAR?

-The AUAR for the Mapping NW Main study area will analyze two development scenarios:
+The Lino Lakes Main Street AUAR for the Mapping NW Main study area analyzes two development scenarios:

-Scenario 1 is the city's existing 2040 Comprehensive Plan for the study area.
-Scenario 1 focuses higher-density and commercial development along both sides of Main Street, with lower-density residential development to the north and south.
+Scenario 1 is the city's existing 2040 Comprehensive Plan for the area.
+This scenario focuses higher-density and commercial development along both sides of Main Street, with lower-density residential development to the north and south.
 Medium-density housing would bridge the space between the high-density areas and the low-density areas.
 As the city’s existing guidelines, this scenario is required to be evaluated by the AUAR.

 Scenario 2 is the result of feedback collected from community members.
 This scenario centralizes higher- and medium-density housing and commercial development near the Lino Lakes/Blaine border around the Main Street and Sunset Avenue, with low-density prioritized on the eastern side of the study area, backing up to existing Lino Lakes housing.